Chart Color Schemes

 West Melbourne - Residential features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Dwelling structure in West Melbourne - Residential, as per the latest Census, consisted of 1.3% houses and 98.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in West Melbourne - Residential was 12.4%, with mortgaged dwellings at 21.0% and rented dwellings at 66.6%.
-The median monthly mortgage repayment was $2,135, exceeding the Melbourne metro average of $1,962.
-The median weekly rent figure was $390, compared to Melbourne metro's $396.
-Nationally, West Melbourne - Residential's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In West Melbourne - Residential, as per the latest Census evaluation, 1.3% were houses while 98.7% comprised other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Melbourne metro's figures of 2.2% houses and 97.8% other dwellings.
+Home ownership in West Melbourne - Residential stood at 12.4%, with mortgaged dwellings at 21.0% and rented ones at 66.6%.
+The median monthly mortgage repayment in the area was $2,135, higher than Melbourne metro's average of $1,962.
+The median weekly rent figure for West Melbourne - Residential was $390, compared to Melbourne metro's $396.
+Nationally, West Melbourne - Residential's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing